 When airports are screening passengers for a communicable disease, you know it’s serious.
 No one wants another H1N1.
-As of this writing, the Wuhan China outbreak of coronavirus has infected more than 800, killed 41 people, and found its way to the United States in two confirmed cases.
+As of this writing, the outbreak of novel coronavirus has infected more than 800, killed 41 people, and found its way to the United States in two confirmed cases.
 No doubt tomorrow’s news will broadcast even larger numbers.
 Public health officials are still working to figure out exactly how the coronavirus is spreading, but they are clear on one point: It needs to be contained.
 Data visualization can help them do that.

 From a public health perspective, containment and, eventually, eradication are always the goals for communicable diseases.
 Smart public health officials understand that containment requires educating the public about how diseases spread, with an urgency that gets folks to pay attention.

 But traditionally, public health officials have focused their communication efforts at other public health officials, and when nerds talk to nerds, they use nerd-speak.
 Which means communication looks something like this:

 Which is from a World Health Organization report on a strain of coronavirus.
 A table of numbers doesn’t inspire much action among the public because tables are dense, our brains don’t process them well, and nothing meaningful pops out.

 Enter data visualization.
 Graphics can teach people where diseases are, how they spread, and how to stop the outbreak.
 I know because I am a data visualization nerd, and I teach people how to communicate their data more effectively.
 I have worked with public health agencies from Alaska to Florida, from community health departments to our national Centers for Disease Control and Prevention, to help them improve their visuals (and, as a result, save some lives).